curityio/ios-haapi-ui-sdk-demo/README.md

 - The [Configuration](src/Configuration.swift) object contains all of the OpenID Connect settings.
 - The [DemoAppDelegate](src/DemoAppDelegate.swift) shows how to create a global object to complete the configuration.
 - The [UnauthenticatedView](src/Views/UnauthenticatedView.swift) shows the code needed to manage logins using the HAAPI UI SDK.
-- The [AuthenticatedView](src/Views/AuthenticatedView.swift) shows how to use tokens once the authentication workflow completes.
+- The [AuthenticatedView](src/Views/AuthenticatedView.swift) shows how to use tokens to call APIs once authentication completes.

 ### Customizing the Look and Feel